 Use a pre-launch report to identify issues

-This article explains how to set up and run a pre-launch report.
-If you’ve run a pre-launch report and you want to know how to interpret the results, go to Understand your pre-launch report.
+This article explains how pre-launch reports work.
+If you’ve generated a pre-launch report and you want to know how to interpret the results, go to Understand your pre-launch report.

 • Stability issues